wlh-big-data/javascript/README-ORIGIN.md

     ```

   <a name="naming--PascalCase-singleton"></a><a name="22.8"></a>
-  - [22.8](#naming--PascalCase-singleton) 当你export一个结构体 用大驼峰 Use PascalCase when you export a constructor / class / singleton / function library / bare object.
+  - [22.8](#naming--PascalCase-singleton) Use PascalCase when you export a constructor / class / singleton / function library / bare object.

     ```javascript
     const AirbnbStyleGuide = {